Sinking of F174: The territorial competency issue

 Prosecutors chose to apply an unusual procedure, which allowed them to prosecute crimes committed outside national territory if they are of particular relevance.
 F174s captain and a Pakistani smuggler were accused of "aggravated multiple voluntary homicide", while the charges against any other crew member of both F174 and the Iohan were dropped.

 The Greek captain and owner of F174, Eftychios Zebourdakis, fled to France and could not be prosecuted due to France's refusal to extradite him.
 The Pakistani, Tourab Ahmed Sheik, who was living in Malta, was discharged from the first degree offence, but was later sentenced to 30 years for the second degree crime in 2008, along with the captain (in absentia).
 The Iohans captain, the Lebanese El Hallal, could not be prosecuted due to the international waters clause.
 From the inquiry, it emerged that both he and Zebourdakis were part of a wider cartel of human traffickers reaching from Karachi to Colombo and Alexandria.

-Zervoudakis came under scrutiny by Greece prosecutors, who held a separate trial.
+Zervoudakis came under scrutiny by Greek prosecutors, who held a separate trial.
 In 1999, he was arrested and jailed in Greece while trying to smuggle another load of immigrants.